-4.13.1 Wetlands
+4.14.1 Wetlands

 The U.S. Army Corps of Engineers (USACE) regulates activities resulting in the disposal of dredged or fill material into waters of the United States, including wetlands, through Section 404 of the Clean Water Act (CWA).
 Section 10 of The Rivers and Harbors Act of 1899 (33 U.S.C.
 401 et. seq.) requires authorization from USACE prior to construction of any structure over, excavation from, or disposal of materials into navigable waters.
 Structures or work outside the limits defined for navigable waters of the U.S. require a Section 10 permit if the structure or work affects the course, location, or condition of the water body.
-The State of Connecticut regulates all activities conducted in tidal, coastal, or navigable waters under the Structures, Dredging and Fill statutes (CGS) Sections 22a-359 - 22a-363h, and tidal wetlands under the tidal wetlands as "those areas which border on or lie beneath tidal waters, such as, but not limited to banks, bogs, salt marshes, swamps, meadows, flats, or other low lands subject to tidal action, including those areas now or formerly connected to tidal waters, and whose surface is at or below an elevation of one foot above local extreme high water; and upon which may grow or be capable of growing some, but not necessarily all, of a list of specific plant species provided in the Act."
+The State of Connecticut regulates all activities conducted in tidal, coastal, or navigable waters under the Structures, Dredging and Fill statutes (CGS) Sections 22a-359 - 22a-363h, and tidal wetlands under the tidal wetlands statutes (CGS) Sections 22a-28 - 22a-35.
+The Connecticut Tidal Wetland Act defines tidal wetlands as "those areas which border on or lie beneath tidal waters, such as, but not limited to banks, bogs, salt marshes, swamps, meadows, flats, or other low lands subject to tidal action, including those areas now or formerly connected to tidal waters, and whose surface is at or below an elevation of one foot above local extreme high water; and upon which may grow or be capable of growing some, but not necessarily all, of a list of specific plant species provided in the Act."